jturne19/cf/README.md

 - generate ds9 region files for the HST footprints using FLC files with `all_galaxies_flc_region_files`
 - manually made HST full footprint ds9 region files since i couldn't think of a way to do this automatically
 - combined the NGC0628C and NGC0628E cluster catalogs to make NGC0628. already have HST maps combined so this makes sense
+- generate the outline plots which overlay the GMC ellipses with the star cluster positions and HST footprints with `all_galaxies_outline_plots`